 Some Information about our Letting Rooms and The Guest Sun Lounge and our Breakfast Room

-- One double with king size bed and en-suite bathroom
+- One double room with king size bed and en-suite bathroom

 - One triple room with double and single bed with en-suite shower room.

-- Two single rooms both with Solent sea views that share a private shower room.
+- One single room with Solent sea views with a private shower room.